TEENAGERS, THEMSELVES, SAY IT’S WRONG

 Surveys show that the majority of teenagers think that it’s wrong for parents to buy alcohol for their children.
-It’s not uncommon for teenagers to nag sometimes, to see where the boundaries lie, but it doesn’t necessarily mean that they want their parents to give in to them.
-Because if you do, your teenager might well start to wonder what you actually mean when you warn them about the harms of drinking alcohol but, at the same time, are willing to buy it for them.
-Setting rules and sticking to them is a way of showing you care.
-Breaking them can be interpreted as meaning that you don’t care.
+Teenagers may nag, just to see where the boundaries lie.
+But it doesn’t necessarily mean that they want their parents to give in to them.
+Setting rules and sticking to them is a way of showing that you care.

 EVERYONE ELSE’S PARENTS ARE NOT SAYING OK

-Many parents are worried that their children will be left out.
-It’s common for young people to believe that others are allowed to do things that they, themselves, are not.
-It’s a concept that’s called “majority misunderstanding”.
-In reality, the vast majority of teens have the same discussions with their parents, and most parents are just as worried that their children will be excluded from the group.
-The answer is to talk to other parents and agree on what goes.
+It’s common for young people to believe that everyone else is allowed to do things that they, themselves, are not.
+In reality, the vast majority of teenagers have exactly the same discussions at home, and many parents are worried that their child will be excluded from the group.
+One possible solution is talk to other parents and agree on what goes.

 Many young people have older friends, siblings, or others in their circle who’ll buy alcohol for them.
 And even though the majority of young adults believe it’s wrong to buy alcohol for minors, it can be hard for them to say no. This is where you, as a parent, can help out.

 Talk to the over-20s in your child’s circle, help them with arguments, and tell them that you expect them to act responsibly and not to buy alcohol for minors.